himlen1990/ikea_assembly/README.md

+# MOVE THE ROBOT
 If everything is OK, then start move the robot build the robot package then roscd to the directory that contains the trained model (for example, params.meta, params.index...)

 $ python force_listener_wrs.py

 open another terminal (in the same directory)

 $ python send_tf_wrs.py

 open another terminal (in the same directory)

-$ python detect_holes_wrs.py (after the object can be seen, press 's' to detect holes, should wait a moment until the model is loaded, otherwise you will get an error)
+$ python detect_holes_wrs.py (after the object can be seen, press 's' to detect holes, should wait a

+moment until the model is loaded, otherwise you will get an error)

 check the hole locations using rosrun rviz , show tf

 open another terminal (in the same directory)

 $ python robot_execute_wrs.py